-34. Limited data was available on the immunotoxicity of CIT since the EFSA opinion in 2012.
+36. Limited data was available on the immunotoxicity of CIT since the EFSA opinion in 2012.

-35. In in vitro mammalian cell assays CIT was reported to show evidence of immunomodulatory and immunotoxic effects (Sugiyama et al., 2013: abstract only; Islam et al., 2012; Xu et al., 2022).
+37. In in vitro mammalian cell assays CIT was reported to show evidence of immunomodulatory and immunotoxic effects (Sugiyama et al., 2013: abstract only; Islam et al., 2012; Xu et al., 2022).

-36. In vivo, mice treated with CIT (1, 5, or 10 mg/kg bw) showed reduced levels of serum immunoglobulin M (IgM) and changes in the regulation of the different immune cell populations in the spleen, mesenteric lymph nodes and small intestine.
-The authors concluded that CIT has multiple immune modulatory effects in mice that may alter normal functions of immune system (Islam et al., 2012).
+38. In vivo, mice treated with CIT (1, 5, or 10 mg/kg bw) showed reduced levels of serum immunoglobulin M (IgM) in a dose dependent manner, but no significant changes in immunoglobulin A (IgA), immunoglobulin E (IgE) and immunoglobulin G (IgG).
+Changes in the regulation of the different immune cell populations were reported in the spleen, mesenteric lymph nodes and small intestine at 1 mg/kg.
+The authors concluded that CIT has multiple immune modulatory effects in mice that may alter normal functions of immune system and induced T-cell-specific lymphoproliferative capacity (Islam et al., 2012).